Barium sulfide

-Barium sulfide is the inorganic compound with the formula BaS.
+Barium sulfide is the inorganic compound with the formula BaS|auto=link.
 BaS is the barium compound produced on the largest scale.
-It is an important precursor to other barium compounds including barium carbonate and the pigment lithopone, ZnS/BaSO_{4}.
+It is an important precursor to other barium compounds including barium carbonate and the pigment lithopone, ZnS/BaSO4.
 Like other chalcogenides of the alkaline earth metals, BaS is a short wavelength emitter for electronic displays.
 It is colorless, although like many sulfides, it is commonly obtained in impure colored forms.

 Discovery

-BaS was prepared by the Italian alchemist Vincenzo Cascariolo (also known as Vincentius or Vincentinus Casciarolus or Casciorolus, 1571–1624) via the thermo-chemical reduction of BaSO_{4} (available as the mineral barite).
+BaS was prepared by the Italian alchemist Vincenzo Cascariolo (also known as Vincentius or Vincentinus Casciarolus or Casciorolus, 1571–1624) via the thermo-chemical reduction of barium sulfate (BaSO4, available as the mineral barite).
 It is currently manufactured by an improved version of Cascariolo's process using coke in place of flour and charcoal.
 This kind of conversion is called a carbothermic reaction: